 The way he used to.

 “Not just sex, Jaxon,” she corrected, her brain slowly catching up with her body’s licentious intent.
 If she was doing this—and it appeared she was—she was doing it big.
 The bastard had stolen her AC/DC album, after all.
 It was high time she got something back.
 “Mind-blowing, earth-shattering sex.
 Let’s call them a series of sexual challenges, shall we?
 For each challenge you achieve, I’ll introduce you to a possible candidate to replace Blackthorne.”

 Jax studied her, his expression ambiguous.
 But there, in his eyes, was that promise.

 Length: 226 pages

 It all starts with sex under a desk…

 Heart Of Fame, Book 7

-How can Jax say no?
-He’s never forgotten her, and it’s not like they’re going to fall in love.
+How can Jax say no to that?
+He’s never forgotten Natalie, and it’s not like they’re going to fall in love.
 But just who’s playing who?
 And whose heart is going to fall first?